-ECE551 Digital Integrated Circuit Design 3R-3L-4C F Pre: Graduate standing, or ECE333 with a grade of B or better, or consent of instructor
+ECE551 Digital Integrated Circuit Design 3R-3L-4C F Prereq: Graduate standing, or ECE333 with a grade of B or better, or consent of instructor

 Design, performance analysis, and physical layout of CMOS logic.
 Custom and standard cell methodologies.
 Use of commercial CAD tools.
 Design issues such as interconnect, timing, and testing methods.
 Integral laboratory and project.

-ECE552 Analog Integrated Circuit Design 3R-3L-4C W Pre: Graduate standing, or ECE351 with a grade of B or better, or consent of instructor
+ECE552 Analog Integrated Circuit Design 3R-3L-4C W Prereq: Graduate standing and ECE351 and ECE380, or ECE351 and ECE380 with a grade of B or better in both courses, or consent of instructor

 Design, performance analysis, and physical layout of analog integrated circuits.
 Focus on operational amplifier design and op-amp circuits.
 Introduction to mixed-signal circuit design such as switch-capacitors, A/D, or D/A systems.
 Integral laboratory and design project.

-ECE553 Radio-Frequency Integrated Circuit Design 3R-3L-4C S Pre: Graduate standing, or ECE310 and ECE351 with a grades of B or better, or consent of instructor
+ECE553 Radio-Frequency Integrated Circuit Design 3R-3L-4C S Prereq: Graduate standing, or ECE310 and ECE351 with a grades of B or better, or consent of instructor

 Design, analysis, and physical layout of high-frequency analog integrated-circuits for modern RF transceivers.
 Circuit design for each primary transceiver component.
 General issues such as impedance matching and design of inductors on integrated circuits.
 Integral laboratory and design project.

-ECE554 Instrumentation 4R-0L-4C S Pre: Graduate standing, or ECE351 with a grade of B or better, or consent of instructor
+ECE554 Instrumentation 4R-0L-4C S Prereq: Graduate standing and ECE351, or ECE351 with a grade of B or better, or consent of instructor

-ECE556 Power Electronics: DC Power Supplies 3R-3L-4C S Pre: Graduate standing and ECE 351; or ECE 351 with a grade of B or better; or consent of instructor
+ECE556 Power Electronics: DC Power Supplies 3R-3L-4C S Prereq: Graduate standing and ECE 351; or ECE 351 with a grade of B or better; or consent of instructor

 Analysis and design of AC-DC and DC-DC converters.
 Linear, basic switching, charge-pump, and fly-back topologies.
 Introduction to devices used in a power switching supplies.
 Thermal management.
 Integral laboratory.